deors/deors-demos-microservices/readme.md

     }
 ```

-Add bean constructors, getters, setters and toString method, or generate it with your IDE!
+Add bean constructors, getters, setters and toString method, or generate them with your IDE!

 Create the BookRepository data access interface: